Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Where to stay with 24 hours in Honolulu

-With only 24 hours in Honolulu, the best hotels & places to stay in Honolulu fall in and around Waikiki.
-As the most popular area to stay in the city, Waikiki is also a great base for exploring the entire island of Oahu.
+With only 24 hours in Honolulu, most of our recommended hotels & places to stay in Honolulu fall in and around Waikiki.
+As the most popular area to stay in the city, we think Waikiki is even a great base for exploring the entire island of Oahu!

 The Surfjack Hotel & Swim Club